I have been charged with a crime! Can I afford a lawyer?

 You need an excellent Michigan Criminal Defense Lawyer.

-The reality is that if you want a good lawyer, you will need to pay him or her.
+The reality is that if you want a good lawyer, you will need to pay them.
 You probably will have to pay more than you expect, and you will have to pay some amount of the fee upfront.
 Most criminal defense lawyers charge flat fees, payable at the beginning of the case.
 Some offer payment plans.
-Costs are the responsibility of the client and can include things like subpoena fees, investigators, reproduction of discovery, and transcripts.
+Costs are the client’s responsibility and can include subpoena fees, investigators, reproduction of discovery, and transcripts.

 If you don’t have the financial wherewithal to hire a lawyer, it is in your best interest to find a way.
 If there has ever been a time in your life to ask friends, family, or employers for help, this is the time.
 Your job, future, life, and your liberty are on the line.
 At such a critical time in your life, it is not the time to shop for discounts.
-In the criminal defense world, you get what you pay for.
+You get what you pay for relative to defense lawyers in the criminal defense world.
 Hiring a cheap lawyer generally results in bargain-basement service and bargain-basement results.
-Considering the potential repercussions from a criminal conviction, you need the best lawyer you can get.
+Considering the potential repercussions of a criminal conviction, you need the best lawyer you can get.

 Instead of asking, “can I afford a lawyer?” consider asking yourself, “can I afford not to have a good lawyer?”